tonibuenter/remotequery-java/README.md

 * JUnit tests : `src/test/java/` with `java-test-libs/` together with RQ main
 * Web : `src/web/java/`, `src/web/webapp/` with `java-web-libs/` together with Unit tests
 * Documentation : `docs/`

+### Python version

+A pytion version is soon released on this page.

 ### Standalone